 Rivalry games often bring excitement and intensity, but both athletes and spectators must recognize when competitiveness crosses the line.

-At a recent girls’ volleyball game, the Bellwood student section was reported to be yelling racial slurs at a player.
+At a recent girls’ volleyball game, the Bellwood student section was reported to have made racially offensive noises aimed at a Tyrone player.

 That is never acceptable.
 It is offensive, harmful, and deeply disappointing.